As anyone knows who has watched his TV shows over the years, Cesar Millan has an uncanny knack for understanding the lives and habits of dogs.

 This presents the famed dog trainer sometimes known as the Dog Whisperer with a challenge -- namely, how to train the human owners of misbehaving dogs to take the techniques he teaches them and put them into practice when they and their dogs are back home and Cesar is not there.

-That challenge is at the center of Cesar’s newest TV show, “Cesar Millan: Better Human Better Dog,” premiering Friday night (July 30) with two, back-to-back, one-hour episodes on National Geographic and NatGeo Wild starting at 9 o’clock Eastern.
+That challenge is at the center of Cesar’s newest TV show, “Cesar Millan: Better Human Better Dog,” which premiered July 30 with two back-to-back, one-hour episodes on National Geographic and NatGeo Wild.

 The show explores the relationship between families and their dogs -- in effect, treating the humans and canines who reside under the same roof as “packs” with traits and hierarchies similar to dog-only packs.